 Viewing areas and platforms

-We understand that you want to be with your friends, but due to space limitations, we many are only able to allow you and your companion into an accessible area and cannot always guarantee seated options.
+We understand that you want to be with your friends, but due to space limitations, we may only be able to allow you and your companion into an accessible area and cannot always guarantee seated options.

 Blind or vision impaired visitors